- 700 AI BioTech companies and 100 corporations that develop drugs

 Growth of AI Pharma Companies in Asia

-AI in Pharma market was developed equally during the last 10 years in Asia.
+The AI in Pharma market has developed steadily during the last 10 years in Asia.
 However, in the past 2 years, the market has been showing increased stagnation.
 The share of new companies from 2010 to 2020 is 77%.
 Growth in the historic period (from 2010 to 2022) resulted from the increase in investments in drug discovery, growth in research and development, a rise in public-private partnerships, increased healthcare expenditure, and rising pharmaceutical R&D expenditure.

 Distribution of AI Pharma Private Companies in Asia by Total Funding